sunghangga/gtfs-realtime/README.md

 Docker will download postgres image if not exist and build image for the app and creates container for both image.

+App will collect data after the docker-compose process complete.

-#### 4. Wait until the docker-compose process complete and test the API
+#### 4. Test the API

+---
 > Full API documentation are available [here](https://maestronicoperationsltd-my.sharepoint.com/:w:/g/personal/angga_putra_maes-electronic_co_id/EQprBGgAZF1Bnm8ou-L2YmUBXblS9Nmulo4kf9QagtwD7w)